-Many Catholics know how to sing the hymn, “Salve Regina” (“Hail Holy Queen”) but most are less familiar with three other great Marian hymns that have traditionally been sung during the different seasons of the liturgical year: “Alma Redemptoris Mater,” “Ave Regina Caelorum,” and “Regina Coeli.”
+Many Catholics know how to sing the hymn, “Salve Regina” (“Hail Holy Queen”) but most are less familiar with three other great Marian hymns that have traditionally been sung during the four seasons of the liturgical year: “Alma Redemptoris Mater,” “Ave Regina Caelorum,” and “Regina Coeli.”

 The seasonal hymns to Our Lady are usually referred to as Marian antiphons.